 It’s deadly accurate to cast over short distances of up to 30 feet, and with a short length of 7ft, you’ll be able to put your fly in those tight small stream pockets where trout and bass like to hang out.

-The fly rod is a little small for nymphing with but, it’s the perfect size for dry fly fishing on small streams.
+The fly rod is a little small for nymphing with but, it’s one of the most reliable trout rigs for streams out there.

 Redington Classic Trout Fly Rod